Michael-Wulf/Mega328Timer/README.md

 ## Usage
 Use the **attachTimerInterrupt** function to repeatedly call a specific function in a fixed interval.

-    attachTimerInterrupt(timerNr, interval_us, function_ptr)
+    attachTimerInterrupt(timer_nr, interval_us, function_ptr)

-* timerNr: The number of the timer to be used.
+* timer_nr: The number of the timer to be used.
 Valid values: 1, 2
 * interval_us: The interval in **microseconds** in which the interrupt has to be raised
 * function_ptr: A pointer to the function (the name of the function) that has to be executed.
 This function must have no input arguments and no return arguments!
 Furthermore, keep in mind that this function will be called from inside the interrupt service routine (ISR).
 The amount of instructions should be very limited and not time-consuming commands should be placed here.